bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 Import the model under test with ``as``
     Always import the specific model you are testing using the ``import as`` syntax.
-Use the model's initals to name your import.
+Use the model's initials to name your import.
 For example:

     .. code-block:: Python